The Dataset at a Glance

 22 sources.
 These range from the two largest global job boards (Indeed and LinkedIn) to employer ATS platforms (Workday, Greenhouse, Lever, iCIMS, SmartRecruiter) to regional aggregators and specialized feeds.

-Four years of continuous coverage: 2022 through 2025, with volume growing each year.
+Five years of continuous coverage: 2022 through 2026, with volume growing every year.

 Source Composition